Punk ideologies: Straight edge

 Straight edge originated in the Washington, D.C. hardcore punk scene with the Minor Threat song "Straight Edge" written by frontman Ian MacKaye and guitarist Brian Baker.
 Straight edge involves abstaining from alcohol, tobacco, and recreational drug use.
 Some who claim the title straight edge also abstain from caffeine, casual sex and meat.
-Those more strict individuals may be considered part of the hardline subculture.
+Those stricter individuals may be considered part of the hardline subculture.
 Unlike the shunning of meat and caffeine, refraining from casual sex was without question a practice in the original straight edge lifestyle, but it has been overlooked in many of the later reincarnations of straight edge.
 For some, straight edge is a simple lifestyle preference, but for others it is a political stance.
 In many cases, it is a rejection of the perceived self-destructive qualities of punk and hardcore culture.
-MacKaye has often spoken out against others labeling themselves as being Straight edge, which was never his intentions for it being a label but it became a movement one which he became annoyed with.
+MacKaye has often spoken out against others labeling themselves as being Straight edge, which was never his intentions for it being a label, but it became a movement one which he became annoyed with.
 Notable straight edgers: Tim McIlrath, CM Punk and Davey Havok.